dougy147/idiomatik/README.md

 Adding a meta operator like `$`, symbolizing any couple operator-operand(s), could be helpful : `($) --> $`.
 Other meta symbols are to be implemented (e.g. any surrounder, rules, etc.).

-Upper case letters (A...Z) are the same as but allow flexibility in the assignement of which variable in the left hand side of the rewrite rule (the pattern to match) corresponds to which variable in the right hand side.
+Upper case letters (`A`...`Z`) are the same as but allow flexibility in the assignement of which variable in the left hand side of the rewrite rule (the pattern to match) corresponds to which variable in the right hand side.
 To illustrate this, consider a rule like : `A (B + C) --> A * B + B * C`.
 When applied to the expression `2 ( 3 + 4 )` it will match `A` to `2`, `B` to `3` and `C` to `4`, ending in this rewrite : `2 * 3 + 2 * 4`.